aaronesque/gyre-lc/docs/source/user-guide/python-walkthrough.rst

 [*photometric grid*].h5
     Lastly, photometric data for each binary component are required.
 GYRE-lc works best with MSG, which rapidly interpolates desired spectra and photometry from a grid in :math:`log(g)-T_{eff}` space.
 For that, three MSG-produced photometric grids are included in the ``$GYRELC_DIR/grid`` directory corresponding to the filters BRITE-R, BRITE-B, and Kepler.
 These grids are included for demonstration purposes, and if you'd like to synthesize light curves for different passbands, you'll have to create those using MSG yourself.

-    GYRE-lc is also capable of working with SYNSPEC-produced photometric intensity data read in through a custom HDF5 format.
-Two such files are included (``t29173g423.h5`` and ``t30890g364.h5``) for demonstration, but the production of such files is computationally expensive relative to simply interpolating similar data via MSG.
-Therefore, no advice on how to produce SYNSPEC photometric intensities in this format will be offered in the foreseeable future.

 ******************************
 The GYRE-lc Module